How-To: Sending data to the Data Portal

 4. Transformation : Optional value transformation

-4. Deploy settings for your machine
+1. Deploy settings for your machine

-5. Post deployment
+2. Post deployment

 If you have an already running IoT Builder in your CODESYS application and you just want to update the signals that have changed use this option:

 If you dont have a running IoT Builder in your CODESYS application select the second option.
-This "Archive file" will include a CODESYS library and if necessary all Application variables defined as signals can be added into a GVL (global variable list) for use in CODESYS.
+This "Archive file" will include a CODESYS package and if necessary all Application variables defined as signals can be added into a GVL (global variable list) for use in CODESYS.

 Step 2: Import into CODESYS